 Click the green “Make It” button in the upper right corner.
 This will send all the layers of your text to the mat.
 Next, under “Material Size”, select “12 x 12 in.”.

-Take the protective film off the 12″x12″ Standard Cutting Mat and adhere a piece of the black every day iron-on on it (apply the iron-on FACE DOWN so the clear liner is against the mat).
-Be sure to brayer it or press it down all over to make it stick completely.
+Take the protective film off the 12"x12" Standard Cutting Mat and adhere a piece of the Black Everyday Iron-On on it (apply the iron-on FACE DOWN so the clear liner is against the mat).
+Be sure to use the Brayer to press it down all over to make it stick completely.

 Next, select the green “Browse All Materials” link option from the “Select Material” option.
 Select “Iron-on” and click the green “Done” button.
 Then, be sure to load your fine tip blade securely into the slot on the right in your Cricut Maker.